safatshahin-dev/moodle-docker/README.md

 moodledata is not shared

 Self-signed ssl certificate - check the branch with ssl

+php unit testing support - check the branch with phpunit at the end

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.